Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-So part of the reason we do these social hours and one of the things I love about having a production meeting every week is sometimes those are like the best and sometimes the only interactions that I get face to face through Zoom with coworkers.
+So part of the reason we do these social hours and one of the things I love about having a production meeting every week is sometimes those are like the best and sometimes the only interactions that I get face like face to face through Zoom with coworkers.
 And obviously, you know, to keep on top of deadlines and scheduling and all that, I'm communicating through Slack or through text message with people all day, but trying to keep aware of, you know,

 00:23:49